 This course provides a survey of fundamental biological principles for non-science majors.
 Emphasis is placed on basic chemistry, cell biology, metabolism, genetics, taxonomy, evolution, ecology, diversity, and other related topics.
 Upon completion, students should be able to demonstrate increased knowledge and better understanding of biology as it applies to everyday life.
 Under the Comprehensive Articulation Agreement, this course satisfies the general education Natural Science requirement for the AA and AFA degrees.
-It does not satisfy the general education Natural Science requirement for the AS degree.
+It does not satisfy the general education Natural Science requirement for the AS degree. (on demand)

-BIO 111 Prerequisites: General Biology I (3 3 4) DRE 098 or satisfactory placement test scores (L)
+BIO 111 General Biology I (3 3 4)

+Prerequisites: DRE 098 or satisfactory placement test

 This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, cell structure and function, metabolism and energy transformation, genetics, evolution, classification, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in natural sciences.
+(F. Sp.
+S.)

 BIO 112 General Biology II (3 3 4)

-Prerequisites: BIO 111
+Prerequisites: BIO 111 Corequisites: None

-Corequisites: None

 This course is a continuation of BIO 111.
 Emphasis is placed on organisms, biodiversity, plant and animal systems, ecology, and other related topics.
 Upon completion, students should be able to demonstrate comprehension of life at the organismal and ecological levels.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in natural sciences.
+(F. Sp.)

-BIO 120Introductory Botany (3 3 4)Prerequisites:BIO 110 or BIO 111Corequisites:None
+BIO 120 Introductory Botany (3 3 4)

+Prerequisites: BIO 110 or BIO 111

 This course provides an introduction to the classification, relationships, structure, and function of plants.
 Topics include reproduction and development of seed and non-seed plants, levels of organization, form and function of systems, and a survey of major taxa.
 Upon completion, students should be able to demonstrate comprehension of plant form and function, including selected taxa of both seed and non-seed plants.
-This course has been approved for transfer under the Comprehensive Articulation Agreement as a general education course in natural sciences.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in natural sciences. (on demand)